Annie Hancock maintains a hybrid practice, advising clients on both corporate finance transactions and litigation disputes.

-Annie Hancock joined the litigation department as an associate in 2014.
-Annie’s practice covers a wide range of civil litigation, including private equity litigation, SEC enforcement matters, corporate governance matters, internal investigations, and other complex commercial disputes.
-Annie has experience in all stages of litigation, including drafting complaints and dispositive motions, managing all aspects of discovery, and preparing for depositions and trial.
+In addition, Annie has significant experience representing clients in complex commercial disputes, and has experience in all stages of litigation, including drafting complaints and dispositive motions, managing all aspects of discovery, and preparing for depositions and trial.

 - Co-author, “Short Activism: The Rise in Anonymous Online Short Attacks,” Harvard Law School Forum on Corporate Governance and Financial Regulation (November 27, 2017)

-- Co-Speaker, “Shareholder Activism: Proxy Contest Case Study,” Harvard Law School Seminar (September 2015)
+- Co-speaker, “Shareholder Activism: Proxy Contest Case Study,” Boston University Law School Seminar (2018)

 - JD, magna cum laude, Boston University School of Law, 2014; The William L. and Lillian Berger Achievement Prize; Edward F. Hennessey Distinguished Scholar; G. Joseph Tauro Distinguished Scholar

 - BA, cum laude, Williams College, 2009

 Admissions / Qualifications

 - Massachusetts, 2014